Updating Basket....

 John Leach

 John Leach has been in ordained Anglican ministry for 40 years, and worked as national director of Anglican Renewal Ministries (now ReSource) for five years.
 He has lectured in various theological institutions, mainly on Liturgy, Mission and Biblical Studies and is currently Adjunct Tutor in Theology at Emmanuel Theological College.
-He has decades of experience in leading musical worship and has gained a research degree in how music affects people emotionally.
+He has decades of experience in leading musical worship and holds a research degree in how music affects people emotionally.